-The following article details my personal top 10 methods to make money from the Internet.
+The following is my personal top 10 methods to make money from the Internet.

 What Is My Ideal Way To Make Money Online?